pytoolz/toolz/doc/source/streaming-analytics.rst

 More Complex Example
 ^^^^^^^^^^^^^^^^^^^^

-The accounts example above composes two one-to-one relationships; there was exactly one name per ID and one address per ID.
+The accounts example above connects two one-to-one relationships, ``accounts`` and ``addresses``; there was exactly one name per ID and one address per ID.
 This need not be the case.
 The join abstraction is sufficiently flexible to join one-to-many or even many-to-many relationships.
 The following example finds city/person pairs where that person has a friend who has a residence in that city.
-This is an example of joining two many-to-many relationships because a person may have many friends and because a friend may have many residences.
+This is an example of joining two many-to-many relationships, because a person may have many friends and because a friend may have many residences.

 .. code::